beginning of content

 What does my cervix do during pregnancy?

 From the start of pregnancy, the mucus on the surface of your cervix becomes sticky and thick.
-This forms a mucus ‘plug’, which helps stop microorganisms, germs such as bacteria and viruses, from entering your uterus and potentially harming your baby.
+This creates a mucus 'plug'.
+Your mucus plug stops microorganisms, such as bacteria and viruses, from entering your uterus and potentially harming your baby.

 What problems can occur with my cervix during pregnancy?

-Some women have a short cervix (short cervical length) during pregnancy.
-This can be found during a routine pregnancy ultrasound scan.
-Having a short cervical length can increase your risk of premature labour and birth (having your baby before 37 weeks of pregnancy).
+The main problem with having a short cervical length is that it can increase your risk of premature labour and birth (having your baby before 37 weeks of pregnancy).

 If you have a short cervical length during pregnancy, your doctor may recommend treatment to reduce your risk of preterm birth.
 They will also closely monitor your cervix during your pregnancy.